 Ocean Grove Evening VIEW Club was formed in 2012.

-Currently, the Club sponsors nine Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the Club sponsors fourteen Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

 - Meeting day is the 4th Wednesday of the month